goodreasonai/abbey/README.md

 ### Text-to-Speech Models (TTS)

 Text to speech models are configured under `tts` in `settings.yml`.
 You can specify tts models from any provider you wish to support, plus a default.
 TTS models are totally optional.
-Remember to configure the relevant provider settings as [shown above](#integration-specific-configuration).
+Remember to configure the relevant provider settings if needed as [shown above](#integration-specific-configuration).

 ```
 tts: